ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/refinfra-quick-start/build-2.md

 -----------------------------------
 ```

-Because your `rd-infra` workspace is mounted into the container from outside, you should be able to find the output of the build normally in our host filesystem, you don't have to extract it from the container.
+Because your `rd-infra` workspace is mounted into the container from outside, you should normally be able to find the output of the build in our host filesystem - you don't have to extract it from the container.

 ## Package the built images